rickybrent/mod_dims/README.markdown

 - sharpen
 - blur
 - format
+- watermark

 Errors
 ======

 There are three classes of errors in mod_dims;

 - Errors caused during downloading of a source image.
 These come directly from libcurl and are logged as-is.